-The Journal of Applied Remote Sensing (JARS) is an e-journal that covers the concepts, information, and progress of the remote sensing community.
+The Journal of Applied Remote Sensing (JARS) covers the concepts, information, and progress of the remote sensing community.

 Why publish in this journal?